piko-framework/piko-framework.github.io/docs/db-record.md

 This command will install the [DbRecord](../api/DbRecord.md) components.

+## Configuration

-The component needs a [PDO](https://www.php.net/manual/fr/book.pdo.php) connexion.
+The component requires a [PDO](https://www.php.net/manual/fr/book.pdo.php) connection.
 Ensure that a PDO component is registered in the application [configuration](application.md#configuration).

 Example of Mysql configuration: